May Maxwell: Pilgrimage to Acre

 In November 1898, Phoebe Hearst, accompanied by her nieces and other Baháʼís like Lua Getsinger, stopped off at Paris before concluding their journey to the East.
 Hearst was shocked to see 28-year-old May bedridden with the chronic malady which had inflicted her.
 She invited May to sojourn to the East with her believing the change of air to be conducive to her health.
 Getsinger also disclosed to May the purpose of the journey; a pilgrimage to visit the head of the Baháʼí religion ʻAbdu'l-Bahá.
 May arrived in Acre in February 1899.
-She wrote of the first time she met ʻAbdu'l-Bahá as "of that first meeting I can remember neither joy nor pain nor anything that I can name".
+She wrote of the first time she met ʻAbdu'l-Bahá as "of that first meeting; In her memoir An Early Pilgrimage, she recorded: [1, 2]"Of that first meeting I can remember neither joy nor pain nor anything that I can name.
+I had been carried suddenly to too great a height; my soul had come in contact with the Divine Spirit; and this force, so pure, so holy, so mighty had overwhelmed me...
+We could not remove our eyes from His glorious face: we heard all He said; we drank tea with Him at His bidding; but existence seemed suspended, and when He arose and suddenly left us we came back with a start to life: but never again, oh! never again, thank God, to the same life on this earth!"